spryker/spryker-shop-core/Bundles/CatalogPage/src/SprykerShop/Yves/CatalogPage/Theme/default/components/molecules/filter-price-range/README.md

 # filter-price-range (molecule)

-Allows to filter the products by price range with minimum and maximum price manually.
+Allows to filter products by the price range with minimum and maximum prices manually.

 ## Code sample